MARTIMM/gnome-source-skim-tool/gnome-api2/gnome-pango/doc/md/Layout.md

 | | | | --- | --- | | ![align=left](align-left.png) | ![align=left, justify](align-left-justify.png) | | ![align=center](align-center.png) | ![align=center, justify](align-center-justify.png) | | ![align=right](align-right.png) | ![align=right, justify](align-right-justify.png) |

-It is possible, as well, to ignore the 2-D setup, and simply treat the results of a `PangoLayout` as a list of lines.
+It is possible, as well, to ignore the 2-D setup, and simply treat the results of a **Gnome::Pango::Layout** as a list of lines.

 Class initialization
 ====================